Jo-Fleck/US_UIBen/README.md

 The file can be extended easily for additional years and households types.

 Its corresponding parameter file is available on request.
-Please contact me if you want to use it.
+Please note the text in the preamble of the file and contact me if you want to use it.